matsadler/prelude-js/README.md

 #### max :: a -> a -> a

 Returns the greater of the two arguments.
+If the arguments are equal or the comparison is invalid the second argument is returned.

 #### min :: a -> a -> a

 Returns the lesser of the two arguments.
+If the arguments are equal or the comparison is invalid the first argument is returned.

 ## Numeric functions
 #### negate :: Number -> Number